-One person at a well-known woman’s shelter told me that Christine would increase her chances of finding a shelter bed if she put Maddie into “foster care.”
-(Ironically, the “system” can provide a home for Maddie, but not Christine.)
+One person at a well-known woman’s shelter told me that Maddie would increase her chances of finding a shelter bed if she put her support dog into “foster care.”

 Really?
 That’s the best you’ve got?
 To separate her from her support dog who is trained to reduce anxiety, and assist during panic and tic attacks?

 Equally disturbing is the fact that these services will readily admit that most shelters aren’t accessible–whether it be ramp access for a wheelchair or a private space to have an anxiety attack.

 So what about non-governmental agencies?
 There are a few charitable groups filling the housing gap for people with physical or intellectual disabilities (such as L’Arche), but precious little I could find for people with invisible disabilities.

 The autism community has taken note of this gap in services, and Autism Ontario has written a call to action.
 Echoes of the problem that affects everyone in neurodiverse community.

 If you or your child is dyslexic, autistic, has Tourette Syndrome or ADHD (all most of the above, which can happen!), take note: